SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/adminrole.md

     ![image](https://github.com/cindylay/sp-dev-docs/assets/136049061/6748a676-2a26-47a2-8429-1d24293d318a)

-1. Select the user to assign the role of SharePoint Embedded admin under **“All users”**
+1. Select the user to assign the role of SharePoint Embedded Admininistrator under **“All users”**

     ![image](https://github.com/cindylay/sp-dev-docs/assets/136049061/8b95316c-f324-4500-80d5-1b693568fdcf)